 Indian-style yogurt rice is one of the most preferred meals to pack for lunch, especially during summer.

-- Quick, easy, and simple to make
+- Quick, and simple South Indian dish

 - Great way to use leftover rice